 a hand full of Czech Press Photo Awards

-a coveted Sports Photographer of the Year award
+Sports Photographer of the Year

-And the best award:
+The best award:

 being told by a lovely woman who runs an orphanage in Ukraine that American couples were traveling there to adopt children after they had seen my reportage on their plight.
 Knowing that my reportages gave some of these children a new chance at life is priceless.
 It is the highlight of my photojournalism career.
 I am still humbled by this and honestly, there is no award that can ever top that!